In this article

 Your subsidies might go a long way toward covering the contributions you make to your IRA and HSA

-• 2025 lowest-cost plan = $54/month in premiums
+- 2025 lowest-cost plan = $54/month in premiums

-• 2026 lowest-cost plan = $1,090/month in premiums
+- 2026 lowest-cost plan = $1,090/month in premiums

 It’s important to understand, however, that the subsidy ultimately has to be reconciled when the enrollee files their tax return.
 If this couple projects an $84,000 income, enrolls in the lowest-cost plan for $0/month (with the full premium paid by the subsidy), and then ends up actually earning $85,000, they will have to repay every penny of that subsidy.
 That would mean they’d owe $13,080 to the IRS, to repay the $1,090/month subsidy that was paid on their behalf.
-So if you’re projecting an income below 400% of FPL qualifying for subsidy, it’s crucial to understand that you’ll only keep that subsidy if your income does indeed end up being no more than 400% of FPL.
+So if you’re projecting an income below 400% of FPL and qualifying for a subsidy as a result, it’s crucial to understand that you’ll only keep that subsidy if your income does indeed end up being no more than 400% of FPL.

-Bronze Marketplace plans are HSA-eligible in 2026, this couple can enroll in the lowest-cost plan (which is Bronze), contribute just $1,000 to an HSA for 2026, and see their MAGI drop from a subsidy-eligible $85,000 to a subsidy-eligible $84,000.
+Since Bronze Marketplace plans are HSA-eligible in 2026, this couple can enroll in the lowest-cost plan (which is Bronze), contribute just $1,000 to an HSA for 2026, and see their MAGI drop from a subsidy-ineligible $85,000 to a subsidy-eligible $84,000.

 The $1,000 they contribute to the HSA (which is still their money, and has no “use it or lose it” requirements) could save them over $13,000 in premiums over the course of 2026, since they’ll be paying $0/month instead of $1,090/month.

 If we look at West Virginia, where average premiums are much higher, and consider an older couple, the impact of the HSA contribution becomes even more significant.
-Let’s say our couple lives in Charleston, WV, and both are 63 years old.16
+Let’s say our couple lives in Charleston, WV, and both are 63 years old.13

-• Household MAGI of $85,000: The lowest-cost 2026 plan is $2,830/month
+- Household MAGI of $85,000: The lowest-cost 2026 plan is $2,830/month

-• Household MAGI of $84,000: The lowest-cost 2026 plan is $0/month
+- Household MAGI of $84,000: The lowest-cost 2026 plan is $0/month

 With a household MAGI of $84,000, there are actually five zero-premium Bronze plans available to this couple, and two others that have premiums under $25/month.
 Since all of these plans are Bronze, they’re all HSA-eligible.
 This couple can select any of those plans, contribute just $1,000 to an HSA in 2026, and save almost $34,000 in premiums for 2026.